ordina-jworks/ordina-jworks.github.io/_posts/2019-10-15-Monitoring-serverless-apps-on-AWS.md

 # Challenge 3: Testing whether our application still behaves as expected
 We can't run our complete cloud infrastructure on our local machine.
-So when we change an redeploy, we should test if our system is still behaving as it should.
+So when we change and redeploy, we should test if our system is still behaving as it should.

 This includes:
 * Running smoke tests to detect hazards.